VCSTDN2024/opsc7312-poe-techtitans/README.md

 The app supports **English** and **Afrikaans**.
 Users can switch languages in the settings, with translations applied across all relevant UI components using `TranslationUtil`.

-## Customization & Extensibility

-- **Adding More Languages**: Extend `TranslationUtil` with more languages and add necessary translations.
-- **New Recipe Filters**: Extend filtering options in `HomePage` to include more diet or nutrition filters.
-- **Additional Notification Types**: Customize notifications for reminders about ingredients or favorite recipes.